 How do you think you give or receive the best support in a network marketing company?

 I saw an interesting Facebook post on this topic the other day (sorry I can’t remember where) discussing this.

 It seemed that the author was suggesting that the sponsor should offer one-to-one support, rather than recommending the new recruit to use the company resources.

-This post isn’t just about TPS – I’m looking to discuss the best support in any online business (MLM or not) and interested to hear YOUR views and experiences.
+This post isn’t just about my business – I’m looking to discuss the best support in any online business (MLM or not) and interested to hear YOUR views and experiences.